 - Browse to the E57 file and give your Space a name.
 Verify also that the save location suits you.

-- Click Create.
+- Click Import to load the scanned space into the Space Viewer.
 Depending on the size of the scanned space, it may take a moment to load.
 During loading, a log-window provides details on the process.
 Once complete, you can review the Space in the ATG and proceed to edit it.

 NOTE: Point cloud scans originating from devices not officially supported by Vuforia will likely result in an error message.
 For information on supported point cloud scans and devices, please see the Area Targets home page.